 Invest in a Laptop Cooler or Cooling Pad To Reduce Overheating Laptop Problem

-The purpose of Laptop coolers is to provide additional fresh cooling.
-However, getting the wrong laptop cooler can actually make the overheating problem worse.
-Before you purchase a laptop cooler, you need to understand the flow of air into and out of your laptop.
+Laptop coolers are meant to provide extra cooling for your laptop, but if you choose the wrong one, it can make overheating worse.
+Before you buy a laptop cooler, it’s important to understand how air flows in and out of your laptop.

-As mentioned above, most laptops suck in fresh air for cooling from the bottom.
-This makes sense because warm air rises upwards.
-However, a laptop cooler that sits underneath the laptop and sucks air away from it, does not contribute to laptop cooling and rather accelerates laptop overheating.
+As we mentioned earlier, most laptops draw in cool air from the bottom for cooling.
+This makes sense because hot air rises.
+However, a laptop cooler that sits underneath your laptop and sucks air away from it won’t help cool your laptop and may even make it hotter.

-If your laptop has intake grills at its bottom, purchase a laptop cooler pad that blows cool air upwards, i.e. into the laptop.
-You can also get a passive cooler that does not consume power and merely absorbs heat.
-These days laptop cooling pad are coming in powered versions which directly throws cool air from underside.
-Some even come with USB hubs and other bells and whistles.
+If your laptop has intake grills on the bottom, get a laptop cooler pad that blows cool air upwards, into the laptop.
+You can also get a passive cooler that doesn’t need power and simply absorbs heat.

 Step 5: Re-purpose the Laptop

 If you can’t fix your overheating laptop, you can use it for other things.
 You can put the laptop’s parts into a smaller computer case and use it for different purposes.
 For example, you can turn it into a home theater PC (HTPC), a closet server, or a workstation mounted under your desk.
 Be careful not to let too much dust get inside when you expose the internal components.
 You can also improve airflow and cooling by adding standard computer fans in clever places, like in the back and sides of the drawer or desk.

 We hope our tips have helped you fix your overheating laptop.
 Do you have any other methods to fix laptop overheating?
 If you do, feel free to share them with us!